bmoussaud/xl-azure-workshop/README.md

 xlw apply -f xebialabs/environment.yaml
 ```

-* edit the `Infrastructure/aws cloud connection` accesskey and accessSecret properties with your AWS account settings.
-If you're using aws-cli you can find them in `~/.aws/credentials` file.
+* edit the `Infrastructure/azure cloud connection` authMethod,subscriptionId,tenantId,clientId and clientKey properties with your Azure subscription settings.
+If you're using azure-cli you can find them in `~/.azure` folder.

-* trigger the `check Connection` control task to validate the setting using `eu-west-3` as region parameter.
+* trigger the `check Connection` control task to validate the settings.

 ![image](images/schema-9.png)

 * deploy `Applications/ansible-controller/1.0.0` package in an environment containing an aws.Cloud Configuration item with your AWS credentials (`Environments/test/aws test`)

-* Once deployed, in the Infrastructure,a new configuration item representing the Ansible controler has been created and added to the environment.
+* Once deployed, in the Infrastructure,a new configuration item representing the resource has been created and added to the environment.
 It follows the following pattern 'Infrastructure/ansible-controlleur-{{%instanceId%}}-host'.
 * trigger the `check Connection` control task

 ### Provision a new target host in AWS